Budget Vote and BOE Election

 MILITARY VOTER REGISTRATION AND BALLOTS

 Military voters may apply to register as a qualified voter of the school district and/or submit an application for a military ballot.
 Military voters may designate a preference to receive a military voter registration, military ballot application or military ballot by mail, facsimile transmission or electronic mail in their request for such registration, ballot application or ballot.
-Military voter registration application forms and ballot applications must be received in the Office of the District Clerk by mail by no later than 5:00 p.m. on May 14, 2020.
-No military ballot will be canvassed unless it is returned by mail and received in the office of the District by no later than 5:00 p.m. on election day.
+Military voter registration application forms and ballot applications must be received in the Office of the District Clerk by mail by no later than 5:00 p.m. on April 22, 2021.
+No military ballot will be canvassed unless it is returned by mail and received in the office of the District Clerk by no later than 5:00 p.m. on election day.

 PUBLIC HEARING ON THE BUDGET

-Notice is hereby given that the Board of Education of the Pine Plains Central School District will hold a public hearing on the budget via teleconferencing, on May 27, 2020 at 7:00 p.m. for the purpose of presentation of the 2020-2021 budget.
-Any questions can be emailed to the District Clerk at email@example.com.
-The Public Hearing can be viewed at this address:
+Notice is hereby given that the Board of Education of the Pine Plains Central School District will hold a public hearing on the budget, on May 5, 2021 at 7:00 p.m. for the purpose of presentation of the 2021-2022 budget.
+Any questions can be emailed to the District Clerk at firstname.lastname@example.org.
+The Public Hearing can be viewed at this address: https://media.dcboces.org/Watch/a7G4RrYe

 BOARD OF EDUCATION ELECTION

-Anyone interested in becoming a candidate for the Board of Education of the Pine Plains Central School District may contact the District Clerk for a self-nomination form.
+Anyone interested in becoming a candidate for the Board of Education of the Pine Plains Central School District may contact the District Clerk for a nominating petition packet.

-There are two seats available; two are for a three-year term commencing July 1, 2020 and expiring June 30, 2023.
-The Board member election will be held on June 9, 2020 , the same date / time as the District’s vote on the 2020-2021 school budget.
+There are three seats available; three are for a three-year term commencing July 1, 2021 and expiring June 30, 2024.
+The Board member election will be held on May 18, 2021 , the same date / time as the District’s vote on the 2021-2022 school budget.

 Board of Education member qualifications are as follows: